Plus Two / 12th Physics - Book Back Answers - Unit 1 - English Medium

 Answer Key:

-1. The work done to move a charge q between any two points A and B, W = q (VB VA).
+1. The work done to move a charge q between any two points A and B, W = q (VB – VA).

 2. If the points A and B lie on same equipotential surface Work done is zero because VA = VB

-3. The electric field is always normal to an equipotential surface
+3. The electric field is always normal to an equipotential surface.

-13. Give the relation between electric field and electric potential.
+13. Give the relation between electric field and

 Answer Key:

+1. Consider a positive charge q kept fixed at the origin.
 2. To move a unit positive charge by a small distance dx towards q in the electric field E, the work done is given by dW = −E dx.

 3. The minus sign implies that work is done against the electric field.